dyanghku/dyanghku.github.io/_pages/publications.md

 ## Work in progress:
 --------------
-- Sparse matrix autoregressive model and global vector autoregressive model, with Long Feng, Sanyou Wu, and Yan Xu.
-To be submitted to Journal of Econometrics.
 - Matrix mixed data sampling with application in nowcasting of group macroeconomics, with Elynn Chen, Huan Lian, and Yan Xu.
 - Chinese Equity Holding Networks Structure, with Junhui Cai, Haipeng Shen, Wu Zhu, and Linda Zhao.
 - Scalar-on-matrix bilinear regression analysis, with Dong Wang, Haipeng Shen, and Hongtu Zhu.